Quick Answer

 Some businesses prefer to separate QR code generation from design.

-Brian runs an IT services firm and creates a single QR code that points to a resources page he updates regularly.
-He generates the QR code once using a standalone generator, downloads it as an image, and uploads it into Canva.
+An IT services firm with a single resources page can generate the QR code once using a standalone generator, download it as an image, and upload it into Canva.

-From there, he uses the same QR code image across brochures, slides, and one-pagers.
-If the destination needs to change, he updates it in one place and leaves the designs alone.
+From there, the same QR code image gets used across brochures, slides, and one-pagers.
+If the destination ever needs to change, it’s updated in one place and the designs stay alone.

 This approach reduces long-term maintenance at the cost of one extra step up front.